-If energy released by the attraction of two atoms is more than 42KJ/mol then it is considered a chemical bond.
-The attractive force which holds together the atoms or groups of atoms in a chemical species is known as chemical bond.
+If the energy released by the attraction of two atoms is more than 42KJ/mol then it is considered a chemical bond.
+The attractive force which holds together the atoms or groups of atoms in a chemical species is known as a chemical bond.

 Atoms combine together to complete their outermost shell and to attain the configuration of noble gas which is a stable configuration.